sparticle999/SpaceCompany/README.md

 - Prevented Building Multiple Dyson Spheres
 - Made All Numbers >1000 4 Digits Long
 - Changed Ice T4 to use Wood
-- Added Days on Time Stats
+- Days on Time Stats
 - Changed Links in FAQ to open in new tab
-- Added Notifications for Achievements and Autosaving and for when Storage is full
+- Notifications for Achievements and Autosaving and for when Storage is full
 - Reduced Info Overload on Getting Started Tab
 - Added LICENCE.txt